 Canada is the No. 1 market for U.S. agricultural exports.
-In 2006, U.S. agricultural exports to Canada reached a record \$11.9 billion.
-U.S. agricultural exports to Canada accounted for 17% of total U.S. food and agricultural product exports of \$71.0 billion.
-Consumer-oriented agricultural products accounted for 78% of total U.S. food and agricultural product sales to Canada in 2006, with fresh and processed fruits and vegetables, snack foods, breakfast cereals, processed horticultural products, and red meat products as the category leaders.
-American products account for more than 60% of total Canadian agricultural imports.
+In CY2008 U.S. agricultural exports to Canada reached a record \$16.2 billion.
+U.S. agricultural exports to Canada accounted for 14 percent of total U.S. food and agricultural product exports of \$115.4 billion.
+Consumer-oriented agricultural products accounted for 74 percent of total U.S. food and agricultural product sales to Canada in CY2008 with fresh and processed fruits and vegetables, snack foods, breakfast cereals, processed horticultural products, and red meat products as the category leaders.
+American products accounted for 62 percent of total Canadian agricultural and food imports in 2008.